 - Printed copy

 - Easy Read

-All of these versions can be downloaded from our website or sent within seven days by post if required.
+You can also request them to be sent to you within seven days by post if required.

 Sunflower Lanyard or JAM card:

 - Visiting any Southeastern staffed station, and asking a member of staff.

 - Filling out a contact us form.